by Ed Sawicki

 If this statue is the way Americans learn about Columbus, that history lesson is a bit thin—and biased.
 Here's a better idea: learn about Christopher Columbus online.
 It doesn't require you to travel to Columbus Circle, New York.
 Clearly, the notion that removing statues removes a piece of our history is a very weak argument.

-Italian Americans have a lot of famous people of their heritage to be proud of without putting a slave trader on a pedestal.
+Italian Americans have a lot of famous people of their heritage to be proud of, including Dr. Anthony Fauci.
 The table shows a representative list of famous Italians with their birthdates should we want to declare these dates to be holidays or days of recognition and appreciation.

 |Jan 20, 1920||Federico Fellini||Film director|